 When conducting the Final Defense, committees will use Zoom or other video conference options.
-Inperson exams are not currently permitted as of Fall 2020.
-Please carefully read the SigningRegulations - Final Defense from Grad Division.
+If permitted by campus safety regulations, the Committee Chairperson may investigate providing space or technical support on campus for the student to complete their exam.
+Information about returning to campus can be found HERE.
+Please carefully read the Signing Regulations - Final Defense from Grad Division.
 Students can submit a ticket to ITS to request a Zoom Pro account for their Final Defense.